lotabout/zlex/Process.md

 note that '[]' and '[^]' are non-standard. '[]' matches white spaces and '[^]'
 matches everything but white spaces.

-And I would start with the input procedure which converts the input string into a tokens.
+1. [X] I would start with the input procedure which converts the input string into a tokens.
+2. [ ] Basic Parser routines.